Gregory Scarpa: FBI informant

 In 1980, FBI agent Lindley DeVecchio became Scarpa's contact and handler and restarted his relationship with the FBI.
 Scarpa had refused contact with the Bureau for the previous five years, but DeVecchio persuaded him to cooperate again.
 Gregory Jr., Schiro and federal prosecutors later claimed that Scarpa had numerous illegal dealings with DeVecchio.
 He allegedly provided DeVecchio with cash, jewelry and other gifts along with information of questionable value on the Colombo family.
-In return, DeVecchio allegedly protected Scarpa from arrest and provided him with information about his rivals during the Third Colombo War.
+In return, DeVecchio allegedly protected Scarpa from arrest and provided him with information about his factional rivals during the Third Colombo War.

 Over the years, the FBI reportedly paid Scarpa $158,000 for his services.
-According to mob associates, he would joke about "Girlfriend", a female friend in law enforcement who gave him information.
-For ten years, DeVecchio met alone with Scarpa, often at an apartment or hotel room provided by the FBI.
+According to mob associates, he would joke about his "girlfriend", a female friend in law enforcement who gave him information.
+For ten years, DeVecchio met alone with Scarpa, often at an apartment or hotel room provided by the Bureau.
 DeVecchio was a frequent dinner guest at Scarpa's house and on one occasion received a hard-to-find Cabbage Patch doll from Scarpa as a gift.
-Some of DeVecchio's fellow agents were disturbed by his closeness to Scarpa and were soon reporting it to their superiors.
+Some of DeVecchio's fellow agents were disturbed by his closeness to Scarpa and were soon reporting their suspicions to superiors.

 In 1985, federal prosecutors indicted Scarpa for running a major credit card scam.
 After he pleaded guilty, prosecutors asked the court to give him a sizable fine and prison sentence.
-However, DeVecchio submitted a memo to the judge that listed all of Scarpa's contributions to the FBI.
+However, DeVecchio submitted a memo to the judge that listed all of Scarpa's purported contributions to the FBI's efforts against organized crime.
 The judge finally sentenced Scarpa to five years probation with no prison time and a $10,000 fine.
-Colombo members were so surprised by Scarpa's light sentence that some started wondering if he was working for the government.
+Colombo family members were so surprised by Scarpa's light sentence that some started wondering if he was working for the government.

 HIV infection

 After having emergency ulcer surgery at Victory Memorial Hospital in Brooklyn in 1986, Scarpa received several blood donations from family members and associates.
 He had refused blood from the hospital blood bank.
-Scarpa eventually received blood from mobster Paul Mele, a bodybuilder who was using injectable anabolic steroids.
+Scarpa eventually received blood from mobster Paul Mele, a bodybuilder, who was using injectable anabolic steroids.
 Mele had contracted HIV from a dirty needle and transmitted it to Scarpa in the blood transfusion.

 Surgeons at Mount Sinai Hospital eventually removed Scarpa's stomach.
 On August 30, 1992, he received a $300,000 settlement in civil court from his first surgeon and Victory Memorial Hospital for negligence.
 As Scarpa's illness progressed to AIDS, he and his relatives told everyone that he was suffering from cancer.